dan-schel/corequery/docs/demo-app.md

 └─ (...)
 ```

 When setting up the demo app, we modify `demo-app/package.json` to point `corequery` to the upper directory (`file:../`), which causes NPM to create a symlink at `demo-app/node_modules/corequery`.
 While that means `demo-app/node_modules/corequery` contains the raw source code for CoreQuery (exactly as it appears in this repository), the prior `npm run build` (in the CoreQuery project) means that the built code is also ready at `demo-app/node_modules/corequery/server/dist` and `demo-app/node_modules/corequery/web/dist`, and therefore the demo app runs normally (from the built code) from its perspective.
-We change into the `demo-app` directory and run its `npm run start` script.
+We change into the `demo-app` directory and run the script specified in `corequeryDemoApp.scripts.start` in `demo-app/package.json` (usually `npm run start`).

 ### Option 4 - A developer in this repo runs it with hot-reloading enabled, in the context of a demo app.